kohjonathan/freelancing-as-a-translator/README.md

 **BACK IN SINGAPORE**
 <br />The one year in Guatemala went by very quickly.
 Upon my return, GOD opened a door for me to learn marketing and business development with two companies.
 My eyes were opened to the online world as a result.
 Online marketing was still new to many.
 I'm talking about the mid 2000s.
-<br /><br />

 **BE MY OWN BOSS**
 <br />A year or so after my return, GOD dropped me the idea of starting a business.
 Having been exposed to online marketing (it was still very simple and straightforward then), I made the decision to do it in my free time.
 Besides accepting translation projects from translation houses, I registered a company (without any capital or upfront risks) and tried getting clients with a website.

 **A FULFILLING JOURNEY**
-Long story short, the business started to pick up just in time for the arrival of my firstborn.
+<br />Long story short, the business started to pick up just in time for the arrival of my firstborn.
 I enjoyed working and learning at the same time.
 Apart from freelancing skills, I was learning how to be a father (and a good husband).

 **FREELANCING CHALLENGES**
 <br />Up to this point, freelancing probably sounds like a bed of roses to you.
 If it were so, I wouldn't be writing this "diary" here.